Economic, Social, and Political Development of the Territories

 Statutory Formula: Public Law 108-188

-Matching is voluntary.
+Matching is voluntary_rating.
 Matching Requirements: The majority of OIA's financial assistance programs do not have a matching requirement.
-The two exceptions are the American Samoa Capital Improvement Project Operations and Maintenance Set-Aside Program, which has a 5% local match requirement, and the Maintenance Assistance Program (MAP).
-However, MAP match requirements are left to the discretion of OIA and may be waived should the application warrant it.
+The two exceptions are the American Samoa Capital Improvement Project Operations and Maintenance Set-Aside Program (CIP O&M), and the Maintenance Assistance Program (MAP).
+However, match requirements are left to the discretion of OIA and may be waived as appropriate.
+At this time, OIA is currently waiving all matching requirements for both the CIP O&M and MAP programs.

 MOE requirements are not applicable to this assistance listing.